JohnVonDrashek/shepherd-procedural-dungeons/wiki/Best-Practices.md

 - BFS pathfinding uses optimized lookups for better performance on large graphs (100+ rooms)
 - The optimization provides 25-90% improvement for node lookups, scaling with graph size

+### Cluster Detection Performance

+When clustering is enabled (`ClusterConfig.Enabled = true`), the library uses optimized cluster detection with centroid caching:

+**Performance characteristics:**
+- Cluster detection scales efficiently with room count (O(n × c + n²) complexity where n is rooms and c is cells per room)
+- Centroid calculations are cached to avoid repeated computations
+- For 100 rooms, cluster detection completes in ~35μs (90% faster than previous implementation)
+- Memory allocations reduced by 68-93% compared to previous implementation

+**When clustering impacts performance:**
+- Clustering is optional and only runs when `ClusterConfig.Enabled = true`
+- Performance impact is minimal for small dungeons (< 20 rooms)
+- For large dungeons (50+ rooms) with clustering enabled, the optimization provides 75-91% improvement in cluster detection time
+- Memory usage is optimized through single-pass calculations and centroid caching

+**Best practices:**
+- Enable clustering only when needed for gameplay mechanics (bazaar areas, gauntlets, treasure vaults)
+- Use `RoomTypesToCluster` to limit clustering to specific room types for better performance
+- For very large dungeons (100+ rooms), consider limiting clustering to 1-2 room types

 ## Testing

 ### Test Determinism